TaylorResearchLab/Petagraph/petagraph/data_dict.md

 **Source**: Five datasets from the GlyGen website (https://data.glygen.org) (York et al. 2020)) were chosen based on their relevance to our preliminary use cases.
 The first two datasets were simply lists of genes that code for glycosyltransferase proteins in the human (https://data.glygen.org/GLY_000004) and mouse (https://data.glygen.org/GLY_000030).
 The other three datasets contain information on human proteoforms, such as the exact residue on a protein isoform which is glycosylated, the type of glycosylation and the glycans found to bind that amino acid.

 **Preproccessing**: The first two datasets which contain the names of genes that code for glycosyltransferase proteins  modeled by creating a human glycosyltransferase’ Concept node as well as a ‘mouse glycosyltransferase’ Concept node.
-Then, the Concept nodes for humanthe genes (HGNC nodes) and mouse genes (HCOP nodes) were connected to their respective glycosyltransferase nodes with a ‘is_glycotransferase’ relationship.
-To model the next three datasets, which contain data on protein isoform glycosylation, we created relationships between human proteins from UniProtKB (UNIPROTKB Concept nodes) (Boutet et al. 2016) and Glycans from the CHEBI resource (Hastings et al. 2016).
+Then, the Concept nodes for humanthe genes (`HGNC` nodes) and mouse genes (`HCOP` nodes) were connected to their respective glycosyltransferase nodes with a ‘is_glycotransferase’ relationship.
+To model the next three datasets, which contain data on protein isoform glycosylation, we created relationships between human proteins from UniProtKB (`UNIPROTKB` Concept nodes) (Boutet et al. 2016) and Glycans from the `CHEBI` resource (Hastings et al. 2016).
 More specifically, we introduced an intermediary ontology of gylcosylation sites derived from the information included in the mentioned dataset.
-In that process, we added 38,344 protein isoform relationships (type: “has_isoform”, target node SAB: “UNIPROTKB.ISOFROM”), 38,344 gylcosylation_type_site relationships (type: “has_type_site”, target node SAB: “GLY.TYPE.SITE”), 38,344 gylcosylation_type_site relationships (type: “binds_site”, source node SAB: “GLYTOUCAN”), all with SAB: “GLYGEN”.
+This data added 38,344 protein isoform relationships (type: `has_isoform`, target node SAB: `UNIPROTKB.ISOFROM`), 38,344 gylcosylation_type_site relationships (type: “has_type_site”, target node SAB: `GLY.TYPE.SITE`), 38,344 gylcosylation_type_site relationships (type: `binds_site`, source node SAB: `GLYTOUCAN`), all with SAB: `GLYGEN`.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/GLYGEN_2.png" alt="drawing" width="800"/>